smelc/tn-fp-haskell-course/slides/course-01.md

 --

-Expressions can be substituted (inlined), makes it easier to:
+Expressions can be freely extracted into variables or substituted (inlined), which makes it easier to:

 - Move code around (refactoring)
 - Change existing code (scope is easier to understand)